jamesptanner/notes/_drafts/one on ones.md

 how to provide the best assistance possileble to a defended attacker

 ## KTP
-driving you defender
+keeping the defener engaged
-deliberate change of direction engaging/decieving you defender
+stringing movement ogether without breaks use that change in speed and direction

 we want to loook or getting that spacc#e away from your defender so we are able to put up good shots